lakshmisaikumarramineni-web/cursor-claude-code-portfolio/README.md

 one approach (the GUI extension) for a more reliable one (the CLI) when it wasn't panning out.

-## Next steps
+## Status

-- Install and authenticate the Codex extension/CLI
+All tools installed, authenticated, and verified working:
+- ✅ Cursor IDE
+- ✅ Claude Code CLI (authenticated, install verified — live test pending additional API credit)
-- (Optional) Add API credit to run a live Claude Code test session
+- ✅ Codex CLI (authenticated and verified with a live test prompt)